chunkanglu/Obsidian-Notes/CSCC37/Notes/Approximation and Interpolation.md

 E(x) = \frac{y^{(n+1)}(\eta)}{(n+1)!} \prod_{i=0}^{n} (x - x_i) \text{ where } \eta \in \text{span}\{ x_0, x_1, \cdots, x_n, x \} = \text{closed interval } [\min \{ x_0, x_1, \cdots, x_n, x \}, \max \{ x_0, x_1, \cdots, x_n, x \}]
 $$

-It looks like the remainder of the Taylor expansion, since the polynomial interpolation is like a truncated Taylor expansion.
+It looks like the remainder of the Taylor expansion, since the polynomial interpolation is like a [[#Truncated Taylor Series|truncated Taylor expansion]].
 For first part, the more data points the closer $p$ is to $y$ since $n \to \infty$.
 #### Runge Phenomenon
 $$